 Do you want to cover you walls in pattern or color?
 Wallpaper isn’t your only solution.
 Check out these 7 techniques and wallpaper alternatives.

-How to cover your walls in pattern and style, without the mess, hassle, or expense of wallpaper.
+How to cover those bare walls in pattern and style, without the mess, hassle, or expense of wallpaper.

-So… I’ve gathered 8 different wallpaper alternatives for you.
+So… I’ve gathered a variety of different wallpaper alternatives for you.
 Some are DIY techniques and others are products that you can buy.
-Now, go add a little bit of pattern and style to your walls.
+Now, go make some beautiful walls to add a little bit of pattern and style to home.

 Related: If you’re looking for more wallpaper inspiration, pin along with me on my wallpaper Pinterest board!